cycopter12/code-review-a-e/project2/elaine.md

 #### Areas of Success (Code, Organization)

-* Awesome choice of setting up a rating system
+* Awesome choice of setting up a rating system and separating the admin and user
 * Easy to review and rate snacks
   * There is a rating system that allows us to review the snack score.
 Very easy to review
 * Very simple layout and easy to navigate